 - Click here to read a conversation introducing this section

-The place to start is to examine your motivations, not only the obvious ones, but also the “hidden things of the heart.”
-For this, continue on to the next section, “Motivation” where we will walk you through a few things.
+The place to begin is to examine your own motivations, to discern not only the obvious ones, but also the “hidden things of the heart.”
+It is the not-so-obvious ones that can trip you up.
+After that we will introduce to you some helpful advice for influencing the leadership of your church with the BE concept.